DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ## Mesh shader

-Recall that the purpose of the mesh shader in this tutorial is to compute vertex positions, very much like vertex shader in a traditional pipeline, and also output primitives.
+Recall that the purpose of the mesh shader in this tutorial is to compute the vertex positions, very much like vertex shader in a traditional pipeline, and also to output primitives.
 Unlike vertex shader though, mesh shader invocations run in compute groups very much like compute shaders and can share the data between threads.

-We will only use 24 threads out of the 32 maximum available.
+We will use 24 threads out of the 32 maximum threads available.
 We will produce 24 vertices and 12 primitives with 36 indices.
 `SV_GroupIndex` indicates the mesh shader invocation index (0 to 23 in our case).
 `SV_GroupID` indicates the amplification shader output (0 to `s_TaskCount-1`).